 What are vanity metrics?

-Sure, they show a level of interest in your product, but when your ultimate goal is revenue, these metrics all fall short.
-The fact is, no matter how many people open your email, the only number that matters is the revenue number.
+Sure, they may illustrate a level of interest in your content, but when your ultimate goal is revenue, these metrics all fall short.

 The fact is, knowing how many people opened an email or visited a landing page has no bearing on whether those people will ever convert.

 MQLs and SQLs are metrics that have become engrained in our vocabulary as revenue operators.
 Internally, they may also be an important part of how you assess your funnel.
 Still, you shouldn’t make the mistake of seeing MQLs and SQLs as indicators of progress or success.

 Common incentives and shared success metrics are key when it comes to building a unified revenue operations team and combatting misalignment.